-You know the plo, failed nun gets job as nanny as dashing, strict, widowed Naval Captain Von Trapp’s 7 kids.
-The kids don’t have music in their lives since his wife died – nun bonds with kids through the joy of music in a sweet, charming way (as opposed to a Kevin Bacon in Footloose (1984) kinda way), nun falls for the dashing, strict Naval Captain, Naval Captain gets engaged to a Baroness, nun becomes torn between love and duty, nun flees back to convent, nun comes back, naval captain calls off engagement …
+You know the plot, failed nun gets a job as a nanny to dashing, strict, widowed Naval Captain Von Trapp’s 7 kids.
+The kids don’t have music in their lives since his wife died – nun bonds with kids through the joy of music in a sweet, charming way (as opposed to a Kevin Bacon in Footloose (1984) kinda way), nun falls for the dashing, strict Naval Captain, Naval Captain gets engaged to a Baroness, nun becomes torn between love and duty, nun flees back to the convent, nun comes back, the naval captain calls off engagement …

 I then decided to watch The Sound of Music on the subsequent showing on Hogmanay.
 Finnish TV channels repeat films at least twice a week on most terrestrial channels.
 This is handy if you have an annoying friend who talks through it or a darlin’ husband – who despite holding your hand when the Nazis do arrive – will riff it constantly and try to convince you that the other famous Austrian, Arnold Schwarzenegger played a character called Captain Von Trapp in the Commando (1985) film.
 Which to be fair I almost fell for, til I saw him smirk which meant that he was up to something.